c4ffein/linter-explorer/README.md

 Live demo of multiple Python linters, all configurable and running in your browser, to help you pick the one which fits you the most

 ## TODO Ideas
+*Not creating issues for now, this is just a quick PoC and I'm not sure where I'm going...
+Create those if you want*
+- Make `ruff` work
+  - This one will probably require to release an `Emscripten/wasm32` binary wheel for `ruff`
+  - The [Ruff Playground](https://play.ruff.rs) is built using [wasm-pack](https://rustwasm.github.io/wasm-pack/), but not sure this is compatible
+  - Actually, maybe we should find a way to bind that version and `subprocess.run` from Pyodide?..
+- Make `shed` work - will be easy once we get `ruff`
+  - Actually uses `subprocess.run` to use `ruff`...
+Glad that I checked, I guessed there was an API
-- Make it configurable so you can limit the number of available linters / options, and set the CSS and the logo?
+- Make it is configurable so you can limit the number of available linters / options, and set the CSS and the logo?
   - Would make a reusable project for any dev that want to show his config
 - Just allow to pass all parameters through url, so you can link here instead
 - Encourage the addition of more linters through PR